elizarov/SerializationByConvention/README.md

 ```

 An explicit `SerializationQualifier` annotation here results in substitution of `name` property from `DbName`
-annotation, falling back to implicitly qualified read function or to unqualified read function when `DbName`
+annotation, falling back to implicitly qualified read function or to an unqualified read function when `DbName`
 annotation is not present.

 Databases have native support for dates, so we can provide a specialized reading function for `Date`: